 Currently, more than 3 million Americans, or 1 percent of the population, stutter.
 Males are three to four times more likely to continue to stutter into adulthood than females.

 Many famous, successful people have dealt with stuttering in their lives.
-These include: Kenyon Martin, James Earl Jones, John Stossel, Darren Sproles, Bill Walton, Nicholas Brendon, Alan Rabinowitz, Carly Simon, Bob Love, and Marilyn Monroe.
+These include: James Earl Jones, Ed Sheeran, Joe Biden, Emily Blunt, Kenyon Martin, Shaquille O'Neal, John Stossel, Darren Sproles, Bill Walton, Nicholas Brendon, Alan Rabinowitz, Carly Simon, Bob Love, and Marilyn Monroe.